-As discussed above, due to the distance between the Central Maui schools and the Lahainaluna and Kekaulike Complexes, busing and redistricting would not be practical.
+As discussed above, due to the distance between the Lahainaluna Complex and the Central Maui schools, busing and redistricting would not be practical.

 School Design Issues

 Act 245 (§302A-1605, HRS) requires an analysis of appropriate school land area and enrollment capacity, which may include non-traditional (i.e. mid-rise or high-rise structures) facilities to accommodate the need for public school facilities in high growth areas within existing urban developments.